 Coordinates: 22° 18′ 14.15″ N, 114° 11′ 24.66″ E

-The area used to be home to the Whampoa Dockyard, one of Asia’s busiest shipyards in the 1800s, with over 4,000 people who once worked there, building some of Hong Kong’s biggest ships.
-During World War II, the dockyard was bombed by Japan and eventually closed down.
-In 1985, the area was redeveloped, and the Whampoa Shopping Centre was built into a ship-shaped mall.
+The site has historical roots.
+It was once home to the Whampoa Dockyard, one of Asia’s busiest shipyards during the 1800s.
+More than 4,000 people worked there, building some of the largest ships in Hong Kong.
+During World War II, the dockyard was bombed by Japan and later shut down.

 Coordinates: 36.9005° N, 116.8273° W